sphavix/aws-ecs-fargate/README.md

-# Deploy a NodeJS to Amazon ECS and Fargate
+# Deploy a NodeJS App to Amazon ECS and Fargate

 This blog demonstrates deploying a simple application to Amazon ECS and Fargate.
 Amazon Elastic Container Service (ECS) is a fully managed container orchestration service that helps you to deploy, manage, and scale containerized applications more efficiently.
 This blog assumes that you have all the prerequisites in place.
 ### Prerequisites